Alice Comyns Carr: Writings

 Carr wrote an analysis of fashion for The Woman's World magazine after Oscar Wilde took over the editorship in 1887.
 Carr published a volume of reminiscences in 1926.
 In it, she wrote, "I had long been accustomed to supporting a certain amount of ridicule in the matter of clothes, because in the days when bustles and skin-tight dresses were the fashion, and a twenty-inch waist the aim of every self-respecting woman, my frocks followed the simple, straight line as waistless as those of today."

 Carr also wrote several books, including North Italian Folk: Sketches of Town and Country Life (1878), Margaret Maliphant (1889), and The Arm of the Lord (1899).

+Personal life

+On 15 December 1873, Carr married J. Comyns Carr, a writer, theatre manager and director of the Grosvenor Gallery.
+The couple had three children including Sir Arthur Comyns Carr, a barrister and Liberal Party politician.

-Alice Comyns Carr died on 11 October 1927 at her home in Hampstead and was buried in Highgate Cemetery.
+On 11 October 1927, Carr died at her home in Hampstead, London.
+Carr was buried at Highgate Cemetery.